 Butter – Even though this is a cream cheese frosting, some butter is needed for the right consistency and sweet flavor.
 All cream cheese as the base would make this frosting too runny and very tangy.

 Vanilla – Most of the time vanilla extract is the ingredient for vanilla flavor.
 I am not a fan of the alcohol base and the beige tint it gives to my frosting.
 So I use vanilla powder, specifically Cook’s Vanilla Powder.
 It is sweet, pale and adds wonderful flavor to this frosting.
 Unfortunately, vanilla has become crazy expensive recently, so if you need to use an imitation vanilla extract for the sake of your budget, I get it!

-Powdered Sugar – I have set the amount at 3 cups, This is my preference for sweetness, I suggest starting with 2 1/2 cups and taste.
+Powdered Sugar – I have set the amount at 3 cups.
+This is my preference for sweetness but I suggest starting with 2 1/2 cups and taste.
 If you like it sweeter add the remaining 1/2 cup.

 Normally, I would add a little salt to frosting for balance.
 But cream cheese is a pretty salty ingredient so the balance is already there.